vinayr1973-sudo/trading-ril/README.md

 ## Who Built This

-Trading-RIL is the open source release of the research layer built for **TAH-2** — a personal commodity futures trading system on IBKR PRO.
+Trading-RIL is the open source release of the research layer built for **TAH-2** — a personal commodity futures trading system on IBKR PRO by Vinay Sharma.

 TAH-2 paper trades on GLOBEX micro futures (MGC, MCL, MES, MNQ, MHG, MNG).
 Every signal goes through this peer review before execution.